mgsloan/mgsloan-site/posts/comfortable-airplane-computing.md

 Once your screen is elevated closer to eye level, you can sit back, and productively enjoy your flight.
-So far my experience with doing this has been quite positive - it makes the prospect of flying places much more attractive.
-I no longer feel that I need to choose between health and computer work!
+So far my experience with doing this has been quite positive - I no longer feel that I need to choose between health and computering while flying!

 There is a bit more setup to this than just taking your laptop out of your bag - at first it might even seem to be too much of a